GeorgeDu/vision-based-robotic-grasping/README.md

 Besides, most of the robotic grasping approaches require __the target object’s location__ in the input data first.
 This involves three different stages: __object localization without classification__, __object detection__ and __object instance segmentation__.
 Object localization without classification only outputs the potential regions of the target objects without knowing their categories.
 Object detection provides bounding boxes of the target objects with their categories.
 Object instance segmentation further provides pixel or point-level regions of the target objects with their categories.

 I summarize all above kinds of methods in this repository, and hope to present a big picture for friends work on vision-based robotic grasping.
 The table of content is listed as follows.

+Thank [Hatim Wen](https://github.com/hatimwen) for modifying all links to the pdf files and writing [a convenient program](https://github.com/hatimwen/vision-based-robotic-grasping) to __download__ the papers.

+## How to use?

+1. run `python download.py` to start your download process.

+__NOTE:__

+    Before you use, it's better read and change the codes.

+    Specifically, you should change the value of `name` in  `download.py`(line 18) into the md file you split, e.g. '6DoF Grasp.md'.

 - [Vision-based Robotic Grasping: Papers and Codes](#vision-based-robotic-grasping-papers-and-codes)
 - [0.
 Review Papers](#0-review-papers)